 What is HR 4194, National Suicide Hotline Designation Act?

-The National Suicide Hotline Designation Act is a bi-partisan bill designed to make the 988 crisis line a reality.
+The National Suicide Hotline Designation Act was a bi-partisan bill designed to make the 988 crisis line a reality – signed by the president in October 2020.
 The bill directs the Federal Communications Commission to designate 988 as a national number to reach our suicide prevention and mental health crisis hotline system.

 How Does 988 Cut Health Care Costs?